nthun/nagytamas-ds/content/_index.md

       folders:
       - workshop
     title: Workshops
-    text: "I regularly hold workshops for researchers about advanced research methodology and R programming."
+    text: "I regularly hold workshops for researchers about advanced research methodology and R programming.
+Please do not hesitate to contact me if you want to invite me to hold a workshop!"
   design:
     columns: "1"
     flip_alt_rows: false